LSDtopotools/lsdtt_opencv_docker/readme.md

 ![](https://raw.githubusercontent.com/LSDtopotools/lsdtt_viz_docker/master/images/LSD-logo.png)

 This docker container allows you to run the LSDTopoTools command line tools for valley extraction.
 It has the OpenCV dependency installed.
+It also allows you to run all the other [LSDTopoTools command line tools](https://github.com/LSDtopotools/LSDTopoTools2).

 ## Instructions